 Cybersecurity Education for Employees

 Users need actionable to-dos that can help them stay alert and safe online in an environment where a single click can cost thousands (if not millions) of dollars.
-To ensure data protection and cyber-safety, any organization must invest in cybersecurity education and training.
+To ensure data protection and cyber-safety, any organization must invest in cybersecurity education for their employees.
 But how does cybersecurity education help an organization?
 Is it solely for the benefit of the employees?
 Or is it strictly for the sake of the management?

 The answer is straightforward, and it applies to everyone – Employees are one of the weakest links for cyber criminals to gain access to your data.
 They’ll send phishing emails pretending to be a part of your company requesting personal information or access to specific files.